vladsandulescu/hatefulmemes/README.md

 Use the `notebooks/ph2_leaderboard.ipynb` to generate the final leaderboard results, but make sure to change the UNITER output paths first.

-#### 4. Running inference only to get predictions
+#### 4. Running inference to get predictions
-You can download the [checkpoints](https://drive.google.com/file/d/1DqcmpxABkJjdYq3tF7VwtRgRs6236993/view?usp=sharing) for all of the 12 models and then just run inference to get the predictions without training the models.
+You can download the [checkpoints](https://drive.google.com/file/d/18xuRFdlDNrUyXKA1AzENai7Z0h_rM3aF/view?usp=sharing) for all of the 12 models and then just run inference to get the predictions without training the models.

 ```bash
 python inf_hm.py --root_path ./ --dataset_path /path/to/data \